 The People of San Javier Had Enough

 After decades of turmoil, calm began to spread throughout the country.
 A city once plagued with violence and terror began to see light.
 Following a horrific few days in 2002, when a military operation to remove the militias from the Comuna ended with mass civilian casualties, the residents had enough.

 While the left-wing rebels had been evicted, the far-right paramilitary groups moved in.
 The worst had passed, but another decade would pass before anything could reach a relative normal.

 The youth of the neighbourhood took action in their own ways.
 Rather than falling into the tempting world of gang life, many focused their energy in the form of art.
-Music and graffiti replaced the sounds gunfire and cracked brick walls.
-Guns and violence were slowly replaced by spray cans and street performance.
+Music and graffiti replaced the sounds of gunfire and cracked brick walls.
+Guns and violence were slowly replaced by spray cans and street performances.

 While the youth rebelled, the gangs held their ground.
-The violence and killings continued.
+The violence and killing continued.

 The city itself poured money into Comuna 13 in hopes of revitalizing the former war zone.
 An additional metro-cable line was added from San Javier station to provide access to the northern hillsides surrounding the area.
 A few years later, modern, open-air escalators were built to help locals reach the city centre without climbing hundreds of stairs upon their return.

 For the first time in history, residents of San Javier no longer felt alienated by the city they once couldn’t call home.
 Job opportunities within the city centre suddenly became a reality for thousands of residents, who until then, lived in poverty.

 While these measures were by no means an overnight solution, the doors are now wide open.

 Visiting Comuna 13 Today

 Not only has the metro-cable and escalators provided access to the city from residents, but also a means of bringing visitors into the struggling community.
 Although the access existed, many locals still feared the journey.